bmilcke/simplecsv/README.md

 "Hans Werner";Hofstaedter;01.02.1974
 ```

-The headers are generated out of the field names using the given strategy, which is capitalization of the fieldname.
+The headers are generated out of the field names using the given strategy, which is capitalization of the fieldname by default.
 You
 can control this behaviour by adding an annotation of type [CSVDefaultColumnName](src/main/java/me/landmesser/simplecsv/CSVDefaultColumnName.java)
 at class level.